zhiachong/victorzhou.com/gatsby/test/2020-03-14-best-coding-book.md

 This, inadvertently, means that the book falls short in terms of other aspects of the technical interview process which are, arguably, just as important — offer negotiation, how to write a persuasive resume, what to do when you get an offer, how to handle behavioral questions etc.

+> This, inadvertently, means that the book falls short in terms of other aspects of the technical interview process which are, arguably, just as important.

 In addition, the book goes into deep detail with data structures and algorithms, but only provides a high-level overview, to the point of being confusing due to lack of context, of various other important concepts like SQL, NoSQL, how to design a proper schema for a simple application and more.
 The book sort of covers SQL design by explaining how to structure tables to capture entity relationships, but it does not explain more about JOINs or how to query the tables properly.
 I think understanding the _what_ (SQL tables) is just as important as the _how_ (queries).

 EPI also has a chapter on systems designs, but the chapter does not cover distributed designs.
 I would’ve liked it better if the book had described in more details what distributed systems are or where to find more information about these.